-As with most things in Photoshop, there are several different ways to accomplish this, so in this post, I’ll give you a quick rundown of the three methods to insert a new image into your Photoshop document.
+As with most things in Photoshop, there are several different ways to accomplish this, so in this post, I’ll give you a quick rundown of the three methods to add a new image to your Photoshop document.

 Table of Contents

 This is my favorite method by far, thanks to the fact that you can accomplish it entirely using keyboard shortcuts.
 I’ve mentioned this in other articles, but learning Photoshop’s keyboard shortcuts is the single best thing you can do to improve your productivity.

 The process is actually quite simple, especially if you’re already familiar with using the standard copy and paste shortcuts that are standardized across all programs and operating systems.